Yvitex/Obsidian_Notes/Computer Science/Android/Java Basics.md

 aliases: [java]
 ---
 # Java Basics
-Java is a [[Compiled Language]], while others such as [[Python Programming|python]] and [[JavaScript]] are [[Interpreted language]].
+Java is a [[Compiled Language]], while others such as [[Python Programming|python]] and [[Javascript]] are [[Interpreted language]].
 That is why this has a lot more features than the others, but because it is compacted with features means it is a lot more complicated causing migrain.
 Please, send help.

 ## Make Buttons Functionable